memelouse/roblox-taskscheduler/README.md

+# roblox-taskscheduler
-this is a simple way on how to get the renderview with the task scheduler.
+This is a simple external method on how to get the renderview with the task scheduler.

-the offsets was updated on ```version-ecc9c250281b4c14```
+The last offset update was on ```version-ecc9c250281b4c14```

 # example